mohdaquib171/HackPortfolio2023/README.md

-# PersonalizePortfolio
+# EditPortfolio

-PersonalizePortfolio is a user-friendly web app that allows you to create and customize your personal portfolio website effortlessly.
-With PersonalizePortfolio, you can showcase your skills, experiences, and achievements in a visually appealing and professional manner, without the need for extensive coding or design skills.
+EditPortfolio is a user-friendly web app that allows you to create and customize your personal portfolio website effortlessly.
+With EditPortfolio, you can showcase your skills, experiences, and achievements in a visually appealing and professional manner, without the need for extensive coding or design skills.

 ## Features